Identity theft is a scary concept: the idea that someone else can be you!

 Misc Identity Theft Protection Tips

-- Visit OptOutPrescreen.com to notify all of the credit bureaus and hat you want to opt-out from receiving pre-approved credit card offer (this is good for either 5 years at a time or permanently).
+- Visit OptOutPrescreen.com to notify all of the credit bureaus that you want to opt out from receiving pre-approved credit card offers (this is good for either 5 years at a time or permanently).
 This is the only official site at which to do so without going to each bureau individually.

 - Ensure that your home network is password-protected.
 Hackers say that the easiest way to get into someone’s computer is to just roam around a neighborhood scanning for open networks.
 It takes no effort at all to gain access without any security.